Rich4ever11/Baltimore-City-Crime-and-Covid-Web-App/README.md

         pip install flask_sqlalchemy

     4.)
 CREATE THE DATABASE
-    python3 create_database.py (creates the .db file, creating a database for our data on covid and crime in baltimore city to live)
+    *you may have to change the path to the two json files in this program* python3 create_database.py (creates the .db file, creating a database for our data on covid and crime in baltimore city to live)

     5.)
 BEGIN RUNNING THE SERVER.PY